blairhicks/ucsd-training-lab/modules/vdc module.md

 ---
 This basic setup will prepare you to leverage a APIC controlled VDC.
 The next step in the lab is to work through the ACI Deployment workflows.

+## Module: Network Setup
+One of the initial steps to effectively demonstrating network automation is to have a IP Subnet plan.
+For the lab, the 19.168.67.0 network has been subdivided into 8 separate subnets.
+When you on-board a new group, you will be reserving one of those subnets.

+One of the key design decisions is around IP addressing.
+That is outside the scope of automation, but UCS Director does provide you with tools, such as the Virtual IP Subnet Pool Policy that can help manage IP addressing.
+It is also possible to defer all IP address assignments to a third party IPAM (such as Infoblox).

+### Lab Exercise
+1. Review the **IP Subnet Pool Policy** - Policies : Virtual/Hypervisor Policies : Network.
+You can create your own Policy, but recognize that it may not be route-able without prior design configuration.